 Disclosure: Some of the links in this post are affiliate links.
 That means that if you click on a link and purchase an item, we may receive an affiliate commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 This can be a great thing because you have total control over your performance.
 But it can also be difficult because it’s hard to compete with the sound of a dynamic band.
-It’s hard to have great stage presence and create a range of sounds in the same way that a full band can.
+It’s hard to have a great stage presence, put on an amazing show, and create a range of sounds in the same way that a full band can.

 It’s important to add a little bit of interest to your solo shows to make sure you’re getting the most out of your performances and the audience is captivated.